jgchoti/wikipedia-scraper/README.md

 A Python project that fetches information about world leaders via API, scrapes their biographies from Wikipedia, and exports everything into a JSON file.
 Built as part of my learning at BeCode to deepen experience with APIs, web scraping, and data handling using Python

+---

+## 📝 Note on Code Development

+- While the assignment specifies a working `wikipedia_scraper.ipynb` notebook, most of the development and **final working script** should be run on `main.py` as the code was progressively improved overtime.
+- Check out the `nice-to-have` branch for additional features like CSV export and multiprocessing.

+---

 ## 🚀 Current Feature

 - Grabs a list of countries and their political leaders via [this API](https://country-leaders.onrender.com/docs).